SPICE is a program of the Freeman Spogli Institute for International Studies.

 Coursework will include:

-The course is online on Zoom.
-The course is 10 weeks in length.
+Courses are online on Zoom and 10 weeks in length.
 The fall course usually runs from late September through November, and the spring course usually runs from March to May.
 Students will need to have access to the internet to complete each week’s homework as well as participate in live, online weekly class sessions on Saturday mornings.
 Students should allocate 3–4 hours per week.

 While Stanford e-China is an online course, at its conclusion, 3 students will be selected to visit Stanford University.
 These 3 students will receive a scholarship of an expenses-paid trip (up to $2,000 USD) to Stanford University in Silicon Valley to attend a ceremony.